General policies and principles for the Library's collections are stated in the General Collection Development Policy.

-The Davidson Library's composition studies collection's primary intent is to support Writing Program faculty's research and teaching needs related to interrogating and improving their practices in teaching academic and professional writing.
-The collection will also include resources to assist students in the mechanics of writing across the disciplines.
-For instance, style manuals, guides, and handbooks.
-Primary users of the collection are Writing Program faculty, lectures, teaching assistants and other members of the campus community seeking information or doing research related to writing, rhetoric and composition.
+This collection supports the Writing Program faculty's research and teaching needs related to interrogating and improving their practices in teaching academic and professional writing.
+The collection also includes resources to assist students in the mechanics of writing across the disciplines.
+Primary users of the collection are Writing Program faculty, lecturers, teaching assistants and other members of the campus community seeking information or doing research related to writing, rhetoric and composition.

-From within the broad range of humanistic disciplines mentioned above the core of the collection will consist of materials on academic and professional writing, teaching and assessment of writing, theories of composition, communication, rhetoric, instructional design, curriculum development, classroom practice, literacy, writing program administration.
-Select materials on editing and publishing, and writing centers (online and departmental) will be selected.
+The collection consists of materials on academic and professional writing, teaching and assessment of writing, theories of composition, communication, rhetoric, instructional design, curriculum development, classroom practice, literacy, and writing program administration.
+Materials on writing centers and on editing and publishing are acquired selectively.

 English language materials will be collected, unless particular items in other languages are specifically requested.